nrdvana/userp/doc/use-case-microcontroller-reporting.md

 and only has a few KB of RAM to work with, though many KB of ROM.
-A common solution is to write fixed-length records that are just a coy of the global C structs in the program, but then the receiving end needs to be aware of the versions of the microcontroller so that it can correctly decode the data.
+A common solution is to write fixed-length records that are just a coy of the global C structs in the program, but then the receiving end needs to be aware of the versions of the firmware so that it can correctly decode the data.

 Userp can help in this scenario by allowing the microcontroller to emit a description of the data structure at the start of a stream.